tennaito/rsql-jpa/README.md

 ## RSQL syntax

-RSQL syntax is described on the project page of [RSQL-parser](https://github.com/jirutka/rsql-parser).
+RSQL syntax is described on [RSQL-parser’s project page](https://github.com/jirutka/rsql-parser).
 There’s only one addition described below.

 For comparing string arguments with Equals or Not Equals, you can use wildcards `*` and `_`.
 If the argument begins or ends with an asterisk character `*`, it acts as a wild card, matching any characters preceding or following (respectively) that position.
-If it also contains an underscore character `_`, it acts as a wildcard, matching exactly one any character.
+If the argument also contains an underscore character `_`, it acts as a wildcard, matching exactly one character.
 It corresponds to the percentage, respectively underscore wildcard of the LIKE condition in SQL.

 ## Examples

 I guess that some practical example will come handy.
-Below is truncated output from my RESTful service KOSapi.
+Below is a truncated output from my RESTful service KOSapi.

     <atom:feed xml:lang="en" xml:base="https://kosapi.fit.cvut.cz/api/3/">
         ...